lalanamika/capstone-anamika/README.md

 Since we are dealing with text data, we will use `CountVectorizer` to preprocess the data.

-For modeling, we will be using `NearestNeighbors` to find the cosine similarity between the user input and recipes in the dataset.
+For modeling, we will be using scikit-learn's `NearestNeighbors` unsupervised learner to find the cosine similarity between the user input and recipes in the dataset.

-### Walkthrough Demo

-...
-...
-...
+We will also build a Streamlit app in which users can enter ingredients and the recommender returns the top 10 recipes with the relevant ingredients.

 ### Project Flowchart

-...
-...
-...
+TODO - Add Flowchart image here

 ### Project Organization

-...
-...
-...

 * `data`
     - contains link to copy of the dataset (stored in a publicly accessible Google Drive folder)